 Suh and Tseng (1990) Different types of opioid receptors mediating analgesia induced by morphine, DAMGO, DPDPE, DADLE and beta-endorphin in mice.
 Naunyn-Schmied.Arch.Pharmacol.
 342 67

 If you know of a relevant reference for DADLE, please let us know.

 View Related Products by Product Action

-Currently there are no citations for DADLE.
 Do you know of a great paper that uses DADLE from Tocris?
-If so please let us know.
+Please let us know.